Vinyl Record Lovers Newsletter

 In This Issue:

-• Ned Ward's Oldies Show - Return Visit With An Oldies Classic Review.
+• Ned Ward's Oldies Show - The Best In Original Oldies Classics.

 • Pat's Country Classics - Country Music Oldies We Grew Up With.